pascallaliberte/sharpen.page/_i18n/en/_posts/2019-01-04-expensive-pair-of-boots.md

 But in Ottawa, he had to walk to get to work in different kinds of weather.
 Ottawa was going to be a different kind of winter.

 <aside markdown="1" title="Force of Progress">
-⚬→ **Struggle of the moment:** Ottawa was going to be a different kind of winter.
+⚬→ **Struggle of the moment:** Ottawa is going to be a different kind of winter.
 {: .force }
 </aside>